aaronblohowiak/soundcloud-cli-ruby/README.md

 soundcloud-cli-ruby
 ===================

-Soundcloud Command-Line Interface in Ruby
+SoundCloud Command-Line Interface in Ruby

 It lets you do cool things like search for tracks and create a playlist from the results: